How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Have chronic conditions like asthma, high blood pressure, osteoporosis, or diabetes

 Many healthcare professionals recommend completing the Physical Activity Readiness Questionnaire (PAR-Q) as a preliminary screening tool.
-This questionnaire helps determine whether you need medical clearance before starting exercises for seniors with limited mobility.
+This helps determine whether you need medical clearance before starting exercises for seniors with limited mobility.

 Beyond your primary physician, consider consulting specialists such as: